crabcatcher0/DirFuzz/README.md

 # DIRFUZZ

-The Script is still slower so need to make it faster.
+The Script is still slow so need to make it faster.